 - Available Period: After 1/4 weeks ~ 1/2 weeks.(Application is available only indicated period) - Access to MIS(mis.kdischool.ac.kr): Course → Course Withdrawal - Course List will not be deleted from MIS and e-kdis and a "W" will appear on the official transcript.
-However, it will not affect the GPA. - 1.
-Course → Course Withdrawal (Check your registered course list of this semester) - 2.
+However, it will not affect the GPA - 1.
+Course $\rightarrow$ Course Withdrawal (Check your registered course list of this semester) - 2.
 Click 'Applied' on a course want to withdraw, specify a detailed reason, and click 'Save'.
 For approval from the school, you must write specify a detailed reason in the right column.

-3. A pop-up page will show up and click "confirm" or "라인". (wording is based on your language setting.)
+3. A pop-up page will show up and click "confirm" or "확인". (wording is based on your language setting.)
 You can cancel your withdrawal application, but your application will not be canceled once it is approved by Professor.

-- 4. Check your status - 1) "Applied": Your application is successfully applied. - 2) "Approved": Your application is successfully approved.(if professor approve your course drop then status will be changed)
+- Contact the professor to inform your drop application to get an approval. - 5.
+Check your status - 1) "Applied": Your application is successfully applied. - 2) "Approved": Your application is successfully approved.(if professor approve your course drop then status will be changed)